Optimize Triathlon Success: Water Running and Aqua Jogging for Injury Prevention and Low-Impact Training

 Karen Parnell May 20, 2022

-Maybe low impact water running could be an answer to keep active and form part of your rehab.
+Low impact water running, or aqua jogging could be an answer to keep active and form part of your rehab.
 Alistair Brownlee used water running to come back from an Achilles tendon injury to race at the 2012 Olympics.

 My 12-week IRONMAN 70.3 training plan on FinalSurge features water running options along with structured heart rate, power and strength sessions.
 This is the perfect training plan for someone coming back from injury or wanting a lower-impact training plan.